-For details, go to on of the following:
+For details, go to one of the following:

 If there’s at least one other team (organization) using an email-verified Google service at your domain, you’ll need to merge your team with the other teams before you can unlock features and start managing user accounts.
-When you merge organizations:
+Follow the on-screen instructions to merge teams.

 - Billing is consolidated.
-Other organization’s billing will be automatically canceled, and you’ll have one bill for all merged organizations.
-For details about Essentials billing, see How Essentials billing works.
+Other organizations' billing will be automatically canceled, and you’ll have one bill for all merged organizations.

 - Reset other teams’ policies—All organizations that merge with yours will lose their policies and inherit your organization’s policies—for example, your Drive sharing settings.
 If needed, work with the team administrators to reset policies by adding them to the parent organizational unit.

-- Download Chat spaces data (Essentials only)—When your organization merges with the other organizations, existing Chat spaces for all organizations except yours are permanently deleted.
-If you and other team administrators want to keep Chat spaces data from those teams, make sure you export your organization’s data.
+- Export Chat spaces data (Essentials editions only)—When your organization merges with the other organizations, existing Chat spaces for all organizations except yours are permanently deleted.
+If you and other team administrators want to keep Chat spaces data (messages and tasks) from those teams, make sure you export your organization’s data.
 For details, see Export your organization’s data.

 Important: If any organizations export data, domain verification will be paused until the export is complete, which usually takes from 3 to 14 days.

-- Add storage (Essentials only)—Storage for all merging organizations is limited to 2 TB.
+- Add storage (Essentials edition only)—Storage for all merging organizations is limited to 2 TB.
 If you need more storage, contact sales about upgrading your organization’s account.
-Or, you can switch to a Google Workspace Enterprise edition.
-For details, see Upgrade from Essentials edition.
+Or, you can switch to another Google Workspace edition.
+For details, see Switch Google Workspace editions.

 - Grant administrator privileges—The team administrators for the merging organizations lose their administrative privileges.
 If needed, add back administrative privileges to their accounts.
 For details, see Make a user an admin.

-- Migrate Chat bots (Essentials only)—If merging organizations have developed Chat bots, they might not work properly after domain verification.
-To keep their bots working, developers might need to migrate them to a Google Cloud project.
-Learn more.
+- Migrate Chat apps (Essentials editions only)—If merging organizations have developed Chat apps, they might not work properly after domain verification.
+To keep their apps working, developers might need to migrate them to a Google Cloud project.
+For details, see Migrate Chat apps.

-If one of the following message appears in the Admin console when you try to verify your domain, domain verification isn't available using the Admin console.
+If the following message appears in the Admin console when you try to verify your domain, domain verification isn't available using the Admin console.

-Your Google subscription doesn’t yet allow you to take over management of multiple teams at once.
+Your Google subscription doesn’t yet allow you to take over management of multiple teams at once if they're not all using the same Google service.
 Your subscription version will be upgraded to allow you to do this in an upcoming release.